-- The NDDoH has staff dedicated to assist facilities with current guidelines, and resources to assess and improve infection control programs using prevention measures, data collection and analysis, National Health Safety Network (NHSN) and surveillance.
+- The HHS has staff dedicated to assist facilities with current guidelines, and resources to assess and improve infection control programs using prevention measures, data collection and analysis, National Health Safety Network (NHSN) and surveillance.

 - The HAI program has quarterly phone meetings with state Infection Preventionists (IPs) to discuss current activities among HAI prevention programs, disease issues, and antibiotic stewardship.

 - The Division of Public Health has an HAI/AR Engagement Group that meets quarterly to discuss current infection prevention and antibiotic stewardship activities within the state and work towards goals for continued improvement.

 Precautions are a set of recommendations and practices that are designed to prevent the transmission of infectious diseases.
 There are two tiers of recommended precautions: standard precautions for all patient care and transmission-based precautions.